-RecipeRadar is a free recipe search and meal planning application which respects your time, privacy, and ability to contribute feedback and improvements.
+RecipeRadar is a free recipe search engine and meal planner that respects your time, privacy, and ability to contribute feedback and improvements.

-We are registered as a Community Interest Company in the United Kingdom, which means that our goals are legally aligned with community benefit rather than to maximize shareholder profit.
+We are registered as a Community Interest Company in the United Kingdom and our goals are legally aligned with community benefit rather than to maximize shareholder profit.

 In order to provide the greatest possible value to the community and respect user values, the application is developed under the following leading principles: